nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 ```

 ## Viewing logs in Event Viewer
-* When the logging facility is set to `AUTH`, the logs can be seen the `Event Viewer` application in
+* When the logging facility is set to `AUTH`, the logs can be seen the `Event Viewer` application in windows
+* Expand the left menu items to find an Event facility named `Operational` under the `OpenSSH` menu as shown below

 ### References
 * OpenSSH logging official documentation - https://github.com/PowerShell/Win32-OpenSSH/wiki/Logging-Facilities